fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> What are your favourite languages for backend API's?

+> What do you mean about adding value to get promoted?

 > Can you make a Php job interview video?

 > How do you work with agile development?